JaagaStartup/JaagaStartup.github.io/pages/pricing.md

 - All membership plans are billed per person.
 - Service tax at 15% is charged extra.
 - All memberships come with flexible seating as default.
 You can reserve your seating at Rs.
 300 per person per month extra.
+- 1 week pass (5 working days + all weekends) can be used anytime within the calendar month.
+- Off-peak hours are 6pm - 10am.
 - Monthly memberships come with [partner perks][partner-perks].
 - All plans include high-speed internet, free access to meeting areas and unlimited self-serve tea/coffee.